 The programme is modular and you may also register as an associate student on any module.
 Associate enrolment is very appropriate for continuing professional development and some modules lend themselves particularly well to this purpose.

-You will need to complete six modules and a 15,000 - 20,000 word dissertation to achieve a master's degree.
-On successful completion of eight modules you will be eligible for a Postgraduate Diploma (PGDip) in Health Promotion if you terminate your course at this point.
+You will need to complete seven modules and a 15,000 - 20,000 word dissertation to achieve a Master's degree.
+On successful completion of seven modules you will be eligible for a Postgraduate Diploma (PGDip) in Health Promotion if you terminate your course at this point.